Edward James: Surrealism

 James is best known as a passionate supporter of Surrealism, a movement that evolved from Dada and the political uncertainty and upheaval of World War I and the following years.
-With a mix of Dada irreverence for the traditional political, religious, and bourgeois values of western civilization that they believed had led the world (and themselves as veterans of the war) to the First World War, the surrealist explored the possibilities that had been opened up by Sigmund Freud regarding the subconscious mind, and the idea of pure thought, unfiltered and uncensored by political, religious, moral, or rational principles.
+With a mix of Dada irreverence for the traditional political, religious, and bourgeois values of western civilization that they believed had led the world (and themselves as veterans of the war) to the First World War, the surrealists explored the possibilities that had been opened up by Sigmund Freud regarding the subconscious mind, and the idea of "pure thought", unfiltered and uncensored by political, religious, moral, or rational principles.

 He sponsored Salvador Dalí for the whole of 1938 and his collection of paintings and art objects subsequently came to be accepted as one of the finest collections of surrealist work in private hands.
 He also provided practical help, supporting Dalí for about two years.
 They collaborated on the Mae West Sofas and Lobster Telephones, which James had installed in his private home near West Dean House.

 James appeared in two surrealist paintings, both by Magritte: